eraeko/PearlHacks2026/README.md

 The game visually demonstrates how financial behavior impacts long-term success.

 # How We Built It
-HTML – Structure
 CSS – Styling & layout
-JavaScript – Game logic and interactivity
+JavaScript/React – Game logic and interactivity
 GitHub – Version control & collaboration

 # How to Run It Locally